Campaign of the Month: October 2017

 Blood and Bourbon

 Deposed prince of Baton Rouge & riverboat casino magnate

-Two gold crucifix earrings hang from his ears.
-They were a gift from his brother Jereaux and he wears them always.
-His attire at most functions hovers somewhere in between formal and semiformal: tailored dark blazer, matching slacks, and white dress shirts, usually without a tie.
+Marcel is never seen without two gold crucifix earrings that were gifts from his brother Jereaux.
+His attire at most functions hovers somewhere in between formal and semiformal: tailored dark blazer, matching slacks, and white dress shirts, usually but not always without a tie.

 Marcel and Jereaux Guilbeau were born and raised on their family’s plantation in southern Louisiana.
 Marcel was the younger of the pair by four years and always idolized his older brother.
 When the Civil War broke out, Marcel enlisted along with Jereaux, hoping they would serve in the same unit.
 Much to his disappointment. illness kept Marcel from joining his brother when the latter was sent to Tennessee.
 When Marcel recovered, he was sent east, where he eventually joined Jeb Stuart’s cavalry.

 Though Marcel tried to remain in contact with Jereaux, they lost touch several months before the war ended.
 When he returned home, hoping to find his brother, he found his parents dead and the family plantation in ruins after it had been burned by the Northern army.
 There was no sign of Jereaux.
 Marcel worked for nearly a year to rebuild his family’s holdings and discover his brother’s whereabouts.
 Army records told him little, however, and as his search yielded less and less useful information, Marcel’s hopes began to fade.